cswangjiawei/pytorch-cnn-sentence-classification/README.md

 # Convolutional Neural Networks for Sentence Classification
-This is the implementation of the Convolutional Neural Networks for Sentence Classification pytorch version
+This is the pytorch implementation of the "Convolutional Neural Networks for Sentence Classification"

 ## requirement
 - pytorch 1.0